PATCH FOREST PROJECT - SIGIRIYA

 Update 2022: The long-term monitoring of this area continues from the stations at Pidurangala and Dehigaha Ela.
 Over the course of 2021, there have been very few sightings of leopards made.
 One of the female leopards spotted in 2018 has been seen again, excitingly, at the Pidurangala site.
 There also seems to be a younger leopard using the Dehiga Ela site.

-All 3 of Sri Lanka’s small wild cats as well as the leopard have been documented here on these lands confirming the value of such patch forests for the continued existence of these cats and the important role they play in providing movement corridors.
+In mid-2017, the WWCT commenced research within two Back of Beyond properties in Sigiriya – Pidurangala and Dehigaha Ela – under the Patch Forest Project.
+The aim of this initiative was to document the wildlife that use these forest patches.
+Since then, the leopard and all three of Sri Lanka’s small wild cats have been documented on these lands.
+This confirms the value of patch forests for the continued existence of these cats, and the important role they play in providing movement corridors.

 Results of Ongoing Work

 The continued monitoring of these lands has proven fruitful.
 As of May of 2019, we have been able to ascertain that all of Sri Lanka’s wild cats continue to use these patch forests.
 We have observed the same female leopard “Diya” using this land over the past two years.
 Additionally, we have noted the same male leopard “Pilar” using both patch forests as well, with three other leopards also moving through these lands, albeit infrequently.
 This evidence of continued use reiterates just how important these small parcels of land are for leopards in allowing them safe passage and additional space for survival.